dalenhan/dalenhan.github.io/index.md

 ## Conference Papers

 - **Key Encapsulation Mechanism with Tight Enhanced Security in the Multi-User Setting: Impossibility Result and Optimal Tightness**  [[eprint](https://eprint.iacr.org/2021/1146)]
-  Shuai Han, Shengli Liu, Dawu Gu
+  Shuai Han, Shengli Liu, and Dawu Gu
   In _Proceedings of the 27th International Conference on the Theory and Application of Cryptology and Information Security_ ([**ASIACRYPT** 2021](https://asiacrypt.iacr.org/2021/))

 - **Optimized Paillier's Cryptosystem with Fast Encryption and Decryption**
-  Huanyu Ma, Shuai Han, Hao Lei
+  Huanyu Ma, Shuai Han, and Hao Lei
   In _Proceedings of the 37th Annual Computer Security Applications Conference_ ([**ACSAC** 2021](https://www.acsac.org/2021/))

 - **Authenticated Key Exchange and Signatures with Tight Security in the Standard Model**  [[eprint](https://eprint.iacr.org/2021/863)]
-  Shuai Han, Tibor Jager, Eike Kiltz, Shengli Liu, Jiaxin Pan, Doreen Riepel, Sven Schäge
+  Shuai Han, Tibor Jager, Eike Kiltz, Shengli Liu, Jiaxin Pan, Doreen Riepel, and Sven Schäge
   In _Proceedings of the 41st International Cryptology Conference_ ([**CRYPTO** 2021](https://crypto.iacr.org/2021/))

 - **Authentication System Based on Fuzzy Extractors**
-  Mingming Jiang, Shengli Liu, Shuai Han, Dawu Gu
+  Mingming Jiang, Shengli Liu, Shuai Han, and Dawu Gu
   In _Proceedings of the 16th International Conference on Wireless Algorithms, Systems, and Applications_ ([**WASA** 2021](http://wasa-conference.org/WASA2021/))

 - **Tight Leakage-Resilient CCA-Security from Quasi-Adaptive Hash Proof System**  [[eprint](https://eprint.iacr.org/2019/512)]